Search This Blog

 Thursday, October 15, 2020

 ©Marlow Ancestors.
-Use image if you like but give credit and a link here.
+Use image or research if you give credit to this blog.

 Philip Homan Miller "of Moyleen" died 1928 aged 82 and his wife Marianne Sophia who died 1929 aged 78.